Macleod Football Club

-Macleod Football Club is an Australian rules football club in Rosanna, Victoria, currently competing in Division 1 of the Northern Football League.
+Macleod Football Club is an Australian rules football club in Rosanna, Victoria, currently competing in Division 2 of the Northern Football Netball League.

 History

 In 1946, Macleod F.C formed from humble beginnings Mr Harold Busbridge, who was the station master at the Macleod railway station, approached some local identities with the view to forming a football club in the local area.

 Interest in forming a club gathered momentum and at the next meeting it was decided unanimously to begin fund-raising and purchase jumpers and socks for the newly formed Macleod Football Club.
 Nick George, who later became Macleod's first captain, suggested the colours be blue and white as he had played at North Melbourne in the VFL for two years.
 The colours registered were royal blue jumpers with a white collar and cuffs, royal blue socks with white tops.
 Later the jumper changed to royal blue and white vertical stripes, as per the North Melbourne jumper.

 It was decided to play homes games at De Winton Park, Rosanna, because Macleod Cricket Club did not have a fence.
 The club attracted young men from Rosanna and Greensborough and had no problems getting enough numbers to form a senior team (but no reserves) for the 1947 season.

 In the early 1960s, there was a tug of war between committee members with half wanting to rename the club Rosanna and the other half wanting to retain the name Macleod.
 Eventually there was a compromise and the club was renamed Macleod-Rosanna in 1962.

 They won their sole first division senior premiership in 1971.
 After 1971, the club fell on some hard times and despite the best efforts of coaches, players, committees and supporters, slipped back into second division where it remained until winning the premiership in 2009 to earn promotion back into Division 1.
 In the 1980s, the club was held together by stalwarts such as Geoff Turner, the Hansen family, the Pearn family, the Boland family and the Melican family.
 It contested the 1982 second division grand final but was beaten by Eltham.